microsoft/PowerToys/README.md

 - Row highlighting + preview support now implemented.
 Thanks @niels9001
 - Fixed AltGR input issue
 - Improved folder renaming support
-- Opens on active monitor
+- Opens on the active monitor

 #### PowerToys Run
 - Web searching has been added! `??
 What is the answer to life` will go to your favorite search engine via your browser.
 You can change the default action key too!
 Thanks @cyberrex5 for primary implementation and @franky920920 and @htcfreek for supporting